Code of Conduct

 - Disruption of School: Students shall not, by the use of violence, force, coercion threat or any other means, cause disruption or obstruction to the normal operation of this school or any other related facility.

 - Bullying: The school takes all forms of bullying seriously and will take immediate action.
-Bullying is any intentional written, verbal or physical act that a student has exhibited toward another particular student more than once and the behaviour causes either mental or physical harm to the other student and is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
+Bullying is any intentional electronic, written, verbal or physical act that a student has exhibited toward another particular student more than once and the behaviour causes either mental or physical harm to the other student and is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
 Bullying may be direct or indirect.
 Direct forms include physical violence and threats; verbal assaults and taunts; the destruction of property; extortion; and unwanted sexual interest or contact.
 Examples of indirect forms of bullying include ignoring and /or excluding the withdrawal of friendship; malicious gossip and spreading rumours; and abusive or oppressive graffiti.
 Students shall not bully other students, school employees, persons that are guests of the school or persons conducting business for the school.
 This category also applies to remarks or actions of a sexual, racial, body image, ethnic or religious nature that are deemed offensive.

 - Threats: Students shall not, through verbal, written, technological or any other means, make statements that state that physical or emotional harm may come to another person or to an institution.